kaveyask/kaveyask/README.md

 # Hi there, I'm Kaveya! 👋

 I am a **Data Analyst** passionate about turning raw numbers into actionable business insights.
-I love exploring datasets, building automated pipelines, and visualizing trends to solve real-world problems.
+I love exploring datasets and visualizing trends to solve real-world problems.

 ---